DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

   - trainees
 ---

-We recently [A/B tested a prototype](/teacher-success/ab-testing-prototype/) in user research sessions with trainee teachers and have made some changes based on the feedback.
-We also gathered insight on some things we will be planning to monitor.
+We recently [A/B tested a prototype](/teacher-success/ab-testing-prototype/) with trainee teachers during user research sessions.
+Based on their feedback, we’ve made several design changes and identified areas we plan to monitor going forward.

 Overall, we found people preferred route B, which adopted design elements from the Get Into Teaching (GIT) service.
 People found this more engaging with some recognising the brand, which strengthened the appeal of route B because we want this service to be an obvious touch point in services dedicated to teachers.

-## Changes we made to the design based on feedback
+## Design changes based on user feedback

 The current changes include: